KUL-recon-lab/course_nucmed_tech/latex/main.md

 % =========================

 Here, we study the same setup of [](#fig:biol-singlephoton), but now with a point source containing 1 MBq of {sup}`18`F. This is a positron emitter.
-From table [2](#tab:positron_length), we know that the average kinetic energy of the positron is 250 keV.
+From [](#tab:positron_length), we know that the average kinetic energy of the positron is 250 keV.
 Most of this energy is dissipated in the tissue before the positron annihilates.
 Thus, there are three contributions to the dose of the left box: the positron and the two photons.
 The right box can at most be hit by one of the photons.